iGio90/r2dwarf/README.md

 ### Features

 * panel with r2 console
+* js api to use r2 commands in frida agent
 * disasm view enriched with graph view, decompiler, xrefs and data refs
 * option to enhance UI for widescreen monitors